 If this is an area you want to address, consider following up with your team members for more insight, adapting the suggested wording below:

 "Some of you shared that there may sometimes be discrimination here.
 This is never acceptable.
-I would like all team members to reflect on what may be or feel like discrimination and share these answers anonymously with me through [this anonymous method*], where you don’t have to share any identifying information.
+I’d like all team members to reflect on what may be or feel like discrimination and share these answers anonymously with me through [this anonymous method*], where you don’t have to share any identifying information.
 I also encourage anyone who has experienced discrimination at work to come and see [me or the appropriate person] so that [I or they] can immediately address this situation."

 or